 Under the guidance of a qualified faculty member, the student pursues a program of readings, study, and research related to professional knowledge and understanding in Mathematics.
 Topics should be established prior to enrollment.
-Prerequisite: Permission of the chair of the Department of Mathematics.
+Prerequisite: Permission of the chair of the Mathematics Department.